 The ancient art of building roofs out of bundles of dried vegetation such as sedge, marram grass, rushes, heather, straw or water reed is known as thatching, and it is a bit of a dying trade nowadays.
 The closely packed material allows water to easily run off and also provides valuable insulation for the structure underneath.
 In the past the art of thatching went from father to son and subsequently the family business passed through the generations.
 A mixture of the high cost and the lack of tradesmen to complete the work has brought about a decline in the numbers of thatched roofs, nevertheless they are still popular in a lot of rural settings.
 Few would argue that a thatched roof is more eye-catching than a modern tiled roof and can actually seem like a piece of art.
 Whilst a thatched roof can usually be expected to stay sound approximately thirty years or so, it needs to be re-ridged after ten years because it is this part that experiences the most wear and tear.

 Current UK roofing projects: Sami was enquiring about a roofer in Cheltenham, UK to construct a lean-to roof onto a home extension.
 Alfie Rashid and Paloma Chilvers in Cheltenham need somebody who can provide a price quote to rebuild their fire damaged roof.
 Antoni Lewin from Falkirk wants to hire a roofer to remove asbestos from his garage roof.
 Cali London in Aberdeen, UK wants to hire someone to install some roof vents to increase loft ventilation.
 Mrs Ruth Crosby from Airdrie wants someone who can replace some lead flashing on her roof.
 Mr and Mrs Squires are looking for a roofer in Doncaster, UK to rebed the ridge tiles on the top of their roof.
 Guy Croft needs a roofer in Dunbar who can inspect a roof for leaks.
+George Nesbitt in Luton wanted someone to fit solar panels on his roof.
 Lola Rawlings in Hessle needs someone who can put three Velux skylights in her roof.

 Also: Belfast roofers, England roofers, Birmingham roofers, Swansea roofers, London roofers, Liverpool roofers, Scotland roofers, Cardiff roofers, Sheffield roofers, Bristol roofers, Northern Ireland roofers, Greater Manchester roofers, Glasgow roofers, Wales roofers, Edinburgh and more.